-The majority of the Foundation investment portfolio as of June 30,2022 is managed by Cornerstone Advisors while Wilmington Trust serves as the custodian of the investments.
-These investments are invested in a diverse portfolio of cash and cash equivalents, fixed income, and equities.
+The Foundation's investment portfolio as of June 30, 2023 and 2022 is managed by its Finance & Investment Committee with the assistance of Cornerstone Advisors while Wilmington Trust serves as the custodian of the investments.
+These investments are invested in a diverse portfolio of cash and cash equivalents, fixed income, equities and alternative Investments.